trfylh/teenvote/README.md

 Wyoming [Washington D.C.](#washington-dc)

 # Alabama
+# Alaska
+# Arizona
+# Arkansas
+# California
-You must be AGE to register to vote.
+You must be 16 to pre-register to vote.

 What you'll need: